oluwaferanmisao/oluwaferanmisao/README.md

-# Hello, I'm Oluwaferanmi S. 👋
+# Hello, I am Oluwaferanmi Sao 👋

 Welcome to my GitHub profile!
-I'm a passionate developer with a love for ideating and crafting projects, coding, and continuous learning.
+I am a passionate developer with a love for ideating and crafting projects, coding, and continuous learning.

 ## About Me